GuyDupenloup/image_data_augmentation/README.md

 | CutSwap         | Swap two patches of the same size within the image            | Anomaly detection                        | [11] |

 References to research papers are available at the end of this README.
 For an excellent survey of these techniques, see reference [1].

-Examples of images for each of these strategies are provided below.

 ### Examples of images